 Mercari and Poshmark are both newer than Ebay.
 They take a new approach to selling and buying on the Internet: They want people to sell and buy right from their phones.
-Each is a free app for which you can make an account without putting down a penny.
+Each is a free marketplace app for which you can make an account without putting down a penny.
 Using apps to sell clothing and little household things is already a great idea.
-But what are the pros and cons of each of these platforms?
+But what are the pros and cons of each of these selling platforms?
+Are they great Ebay alternative?
 Here at The Budget Diet, we decided to find out!

-Before you read, download both apps and check out the websites for both Poshmark and Mercari.
+Before you read, download both apps from the app store and check out the websites for both Poshmark and Mercari.
 If you’re really interested in getting to know them, make profiles – they’re free – and do some window-shopping.
 Our research will help you make a decision when considering Mercari vs Poshmark, but only your experience will tell you which app is exactly right for your needs.

 Who are they?

 Even though Poshmark and Mercari are similar companies, they had very different beginnings.
 If you want to know which one’s better for you to use, you’d better learn about who runs these apps and what they’re like.
 After all, if you’re going to sell your stuff for cash online, you’d better know what your customers are going to be like!